patternfly/patternfly-elements/docs/content/develop/step-4.md

 12. Checkout master and reset:
     - `git checkout master`
     - `git reset --hard origin/master`
-13. Create a PR for the branch you just created: [https://github.com/patternfly/patternfly-elements/compare](https://github.com/patternfly/patternfly-elements/compare)
+13. [Create a pull request](https://github.com/patternfly/patternfly-elements/compare) for the branch you just created.
-14. Delete branch after merging PR.
+14. Delete branch after merging pull request:
+    - `git branch -D release/$NEW_VERSION`
 15. To publish to npm (you will have to have the right credentials to do this):
-    - `git checkout v$NEW_VERSION`
+    - Checkout the tag release you just rolled: `git checkout v$NEW_VERSION`
-    - `npm run lerna publish from-git`
+    - From that code, run the lerna publishing task: `npm run lerna publish from-git`